galaxyproject/training-material/learning-pathways/admin-training.md

 tags: [Galaxy administrators, 5-day course]

 pathway:
-  - section: "Module 1: Setting up Galaxy with Ansible"
+  - section: "Monday: Setting up Galaxy with Ansible"
     description: This module covers getting a Galaxy server setup with Ansible, a server you will develop furhter in the rest of the modules
     tutorials:
       - name: introduction